alexeygrigorev/mlwiki.org/index.php/Consistent_Family_of_Criteria.md

 ---
-title: "Consistent Family of Criteria"
 layout: default
 permalink: /index.php/Consistent_Family_of_Criteria
+tags:
+- multi-criteria-decision-aid
+- multi-objective-optimization
+title: Consistent Family of Criteria
 ---

-# Consistent Family of Criteria

 ## Consistent Family of Criteria
 A family of criteria in an [MCDA](MCDA) problem should satisfy the following three properties:
 - Exhaustivity